gideonibemerejr/SEI-CC-2/work/w08/d2/01-02-django-class-views/django-class-views.md

   fields = '__all__'
 ```

-The `fields` attribute is required and can be used to limit or change how the ordering of the attributes from the `Cat` model are generated in the `ModelForm` passed to the template.
+The `fields` attribute is required and can be used to limit or change the ordering of the attributes from the `Cat` model are generated in the `ModelForm` passed to the template.

 We've taken advantage of the special `'__all__'` value to specify that the form should contain all of the `Cat` Model's attributes.
-Alternatively, we could have listed which fields in a list like this:
+Alternatively, we could have listed the fields in a list like this:

 ```python
 class CatCreate(CreateView):